cosmos/sdk-tutorials/publish-app-do/index.md

 ## Install your app

-To install your app and configuration, use the Starport CLI:
+To install your app and configuration on the Droplet, use the Starport CLI:

 ```bash
 cd /home/appuser/<appname>